Fiamma Nirenstein: Internationally

 On June 29, 2011, Nirenstein was unanimously elected chairperson of the International Council of Jewish Parliamentarians (ICJP), an organization that brings together Jewish legislators, parliamentarians and government ministers from around the world.

-In the same year, she established a center on Foreign Policy, "SUMMIT - for the dialogue between Europe and Middle East, human rights and democracy", with which she organized tens of events and conferences.
+In the same year, she established a center on Foreign Policy, "SUMMIT – for the dialogue between Europe and Middle East, human rights and democracy", with which she organized tens of events and conferences.

-Nirenstein is a Selection Committee Member of the Genesis Prize, a fellow of the Jerusalem Center for Public Affairs and of the Gatestone Institute, as well as a member of the advisory board of Ngo-Monitor and a board member of the European Friends of Israel (EFI).
+Nirenstein is a Selection Committee Member of the Genesis Prize, a fellow of the Jerusalem Center for Security and Foreign Affairs as well as a member of the advisory board of Ngo-Monitor and a board member of the European Friends of Israel (EFI).
 She is also one of the six founding members of the steering committee of the Interparliamentary Coalition on Combating Antisemitism (ICCA), and in the board of the Friends of Israel Initiative, established on 2010 by former Prime Minister of Spain José María Aznar.
 She is also a board member of the "Talmud Project", a major initiative, sponsored by the Italian government, to translate the Babylonian Talmud into Italian.

 Nirenstein has been dedicating a great effort in voicing for Muslim dissidents.
 In December 2007 she promoted and organized in Rome the international conference "Fighting for Democracy in the Islamic World", which was the continuation of the great Prague conference on dissidents, promoted by Natan Sharansky, Václav Havel and José María Aznar in June the same year.

 Fight against Antisemitism and anti-Zionism

 Fiamma Nirenstein has discussed antisemitism, anti-Zionism and the left.
 She has been official speaker in a variety of conferences on antisemitism, among them, the world forum of OCSE in Berlin about antisemitism, the Boston Conference on "antisemitism, the press and Europe" (2004), "Multiculturalism, the left and antisemitism" during the 2006 international symposium of the Vidal Sassoon Center (SICSA) at the Hebrew University of Jerusalem.
 In the 2014 SICSA international symposium, she raised the issue of fighting what she deemed to be "Israelophobia" as a means of beating contemporary antisemitism.

+Nirenstein co-founded the Global Forum for Combating Antisemitism.
+In 2024, Israeli Foreign Minister Israel Katz appointed Nirenstein as the Foreign Ministry's Special Advisor for Combating Antisemitism.

+Following the October 7 attacks, Nirenstein wrote October 7, Antisemitism and the War on the West.

+Nirenstein was very close with both Bernard Lewis and Robert S. Wistrich.
+On Wistrich's passing she wrote an obituary for him in the Israel Journal of Foreign Affairs.